Tale of Tales of the Kitty

 Tales of the Kitty has allowed her to expand the ways she is able to make a difference.
 She’s completed

-six times, serving as a ride leader five of the six years.
-In 2011, she was able to go for Africa for 2.5 months and spent part of that time volunteering.
-On her return from Africa she felt a need to help local wildlife which led her to
+AIDS/LifeCycle six times, serving as a ride leader five of the six years.
+In 2011, she was able to go to Africa for 2.5 months and spent part of that time volunteering.
+On her return from Africa she felt a need to help local wildlife which led her to WildCare.
+She’s been volunteering with them since 2012, spending every Tuesday afternoon working in the clinic.
+In early 2015 she spent a month volunteering in Peru with Animal Defenders International caring for rescued lions, monkeys, coatis and kinkajous.
+Her other passions are travel (62 countries to date!), photography, concerts and dancing to 80’s tunes as often as possible.

 Nicole